Rikers Island: Conversion to jail

-During the term of David Dinkins as mayor of New York the jail filled to overflowing.
+During the term of David Dinkins as mayor of New York, the jail filled to overflowing.
 The Vernon C. Bain Correctional Center (VCBC), an 800-bed barge, was installed on the East River at the end of Hunts Point near the Fulton Fish Market to accommodate the extra inmates.
 The keel for the Vernon C. Bain was laid in 1989 at the Avondale Shipyard in New Orleans.
 Upon completion, VCBC was towed up from Louisiana to its current mooring, and attached to two "Crandall Arms".
 It opened for use as a facility in 1992.
 Originally it had been leased to the NYC Department of Juvenile Justice, while Spofford Juvenile Center was under reconstruction.
 VCBC was formerly known as Maritime Facility #3 (MTF3); facilities 1 and 2 were reconstructed British military transport barges, or BIBBYs (British Industries Boat Building Yard), used during the Falklands War, both of which could house 800 soldiers, but only 200 inmates after their conversion.
 MTFs 1 and 2 were anchored on either side of Manhattan at East River pier 17, near 20th street, in the Hudson River.
-In addition, there were two smaller 1950s-era Staten Island Ferry boats, both converted to house 162 inmates each.
+In addition, two smaller 1950s-era Staten Island Ferry boats were converted to house 162 inmates each.
 The ferry boats were sold for salvage around 2003, and the owner of the shipyard that built VCBC, Avondale Shipyard, bought the two BIBBYs.
 VCBC is the only vessel of its type in the world.
 Prior to modification for use by New York City, it cost $161 million to construct.
 The initial plan for acquiring the vessel, because of the way New York City makes capital purchases, had to begin at least five years before the keel was laid, during the tenure of Ed Koch.